the-fellowship-co/facade/docs/getting_started/intro.md

 ---
 id: intro
-title: Introduction to Truss
+title: What's Byld ?
-sidebar_label: Introduction
+sidebar_label: What's Byld ?
 ---

-Truss is a developer platform for building backends to power businesses.
+Byld is a developer platform for building backends to power businesses.
 It enables developers to quickly build backend services without compromising on the right architecture, best practices and scalability.

 :::note

 We currently supports only **Ruby** based backend development with **sqlite** database.
-Truss is in a pre-release stage and our products might change to improve our user experience and quality.
+Byld is in a pre-release stage and our products might change to improve our user experience and quality.

 Our platform is ideal to build and deploy internal applications.